java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/03_building-with-eclipse.md

 [![Workspace selection](/assets/images/eclipse/workspace_selection.png)](/assets/images/eclipse/workspace_selection.png)

 Upon selecting a workspace, it will show a Welcome screen presenting you with mutliple options.
-For example, there is an option giving you an interactive tutorial showing you how to create a simple Hello-World application.
+For example, there is an option to start an interactive tutorial that shows you how to create a simple Hello-World application.

 [![Workspace selection](/assets/images/eclipse/welcome.png)](/assets/images/eclipse/welcome.png)